murdho/rack-cargo/README.md

 ## Usage

 Regarding individual requests, `rack-cargo` tries to follow the [Rack SPEC](https://www.rubydoc.info/github/rack/rack/file/SPEC).
-If you find any mismatches, feel free to open an issue or pull request.
+If you find any mismatches, feel free to open an issue or a pull request.

 ### Configuration